TechSeePublic/pr-reviewer/README.md

 **Rate limit issues**
 - The action automatically handles GitHub API rate limits
 - For AI provider rate limits, consider using `review_level: 'light'`
+- Adjust `request_delay` to increase delays between AI requests (default: 2000ms)
+- The action now processes files sequentially (one by one) instead of in batches to prevent rate limiting

 **Model compatibility issues**
 - Ensure the model name matches exactly (case-sensitive)